Department of Justice Lawsuit Against the Tobacco Industry

 The statements began to run in television and newspaper advertisements in November, 2017.

 In June, 2018, the statements were posted on industry websites.
-Beginning November 21, 2018 [link to press release], the statements must be attached to cigarette packages as “onserts” for two weeks’ worth of product shipped three times per year for two years. be.
+Beginning November 21, 2018, the statements were attached to cigarette packages as “onserts” for two weeks’ worth of product shipped three times per year for two years.

 Here is what the tobacco industry is ordered to say: